 It’s impossible to see what exactly the future holds, so how do you plan for the unknown?
 The good news is that legal documents can provide a level of certainty around some aspects of the future.
-To ensure that your estate is managed as you wish, we can help you plan for yourself (with a power of attorney) and for those that are dear to you (through your will).
+To ensure that your affairs are managed as you wish, we can help you plan for yourself (with a power of attorney) and for those that are dear to you (through your will).

 Proper estate planning involves many different considerations, such as: